vanila-io/mention-ghost-theme/README.md

 ##Introduction

-Mention is clean and minimalistic theme with two nice features, scroll indicator and reading time.
-You can check live version on my [blog](http://jelenajovanovic.im/blog/) .Team Vanila got inspired with https://mention.com/blog/ and the guys from Mention give as green light, to go and craft Ghost theme.
+Mention is clean and minimalistic theme with few nice features, like scroll indicator and reading time.
+Team Vanila got inspired with https://mention.com/blog/ and the guys from Mention give as green light, to go and craft Ghost theme.

-If you can leave that comment in footer that is crafted by Vanila (http://vanila.io), it would mean a lot, cause it represents our work.
+If you can leave that comment in footer that says it's crafted by Vanila (http://vanila.io), it would mean a lot, cause it represents our work.

 Peace. :)

+###Features
+- Scroll indicator
+- Reading time
+- Fully responsive
+- Font Awesome social link icons
+- Social media share buttons (Facebook, Twiter and Google plus)

+###Demo

+You can check live version on my [blog](http://jelenajovanovic.im/blog/) .

 ##Installing